New Hampshire Roads - I-293/NH 3-A

 U-turn?
 (Do U really?)
 Actually, this loop puts traffic onto the Everett Turnpike NB right before it merges into I-293 NB.
 So, why bother having it?
 NH 101/Everett Tpk./I-293 is a four-cornered intersection that has sufficiently messed-up ramps where I-293 SB merges with NH 101 EB before 101 EB's exit for I-293 NB leaves it.
 So, these signs aren't meant for I-293 SB travelers, though a somewhat quick lane change (500 feet or so) could let you double back toward Manchester.

-Exit 4 to NH 3-A alone
+Exit 2 or 4 to NH 3-A alone

 Exit 4 to US 3